Collision Reporting Centre

 Monday through Friday

 12:00 p.m. to 8:00 p.m.

-The majority of claims handled by the Reporting Centre involve motor vehicle collisions.
-The Barrie Police Service is no longer investigating such collisions, except when there is injury or death, criminal activity (including alcohol), one or more of the vehicles are federally, provincially or municipally owned, one of the vehicles is transporting dangerous goods, or there is damage to private, municipal or highway property.
+The Collision Reporting Centre handles all motor vehicle collisions.
+The Barrie Police Service is no longer investigating most collisions, except when there is injury or death, criminal activity (including alcohol), one or more of the vehicles are federally, provincially or municipally owned, one of the vehicles is transporting dangerous goods, or there is damage to private, municipal or highway property.

 You should contact police immediately if your collision involves:

 - Danger to motorists at the scene of the collision